My Quiet Kitchen

 The oat flour produced an obviously whole-grain texture and was my least favorite of the bunch, which is surprising since I'm such a huge fan of baking with oat flour.
 But it makes perfect sense that coarse cornmeal needs something a little finer to balance out the texture and bring softness.
 So considering those things, feel free to use your favorite flour based on flavor and texture or just whatever you have on hand.

 Fat replacement - I tested both pureed pumpkin and applesauce as a replacement for oil or butter, and the applesauce was definitely our favorite.
 In a pinch, if you're out of applesauce but have pureed pumpkin or sweet potato on hand, absolutely go for it!
-Honestly, the cornbread was still good, just not quite as smooth or moist as when made with applesauce.
+Honestly, the cornbread was still good, just not quite as smooth or moist as the test batches made with applesauce.

 Milk - I've tested soy and almond milk, and I have a feeling oat milk would also be great.
 Use what you have.